Skip to Main Content

 • Habitat - To see locations of key Bay bottom habitat, see the ”Bay Bottom Habitat Mapper.”

-• Moving water - Expect average flows for the Maryland rivers and streams.
-There will be above average tidal current conditions Wednesday and Thursday as a result of the new moon on Saturday, July 6th.
+• Moving water - Expect average flows for the Susquehanna River and other Maryland rivers and streams.
+There will be above average tidal current conditions on through Friday as a result of the new moon on Saturday, December 1st.

 • Putting it all together - The best fishing areas could be further refined by intersecting these prime areas with underwater points, hard bottom, drop-offs, and large schools of baitfish.